 I regularly have podcasts and produce videos which look at news stories from around the world, where I analyse them and look at the wider picture.

-On today’s podcast I speak about two news articles which caught my eye:
+On today’s video I speak about two news articles which caught my eye:

 I have copied the articles below with links to give credit to the original authors.